alexandermishin13/rcrecv-kmod/README.md

 pins =
 gpios =
 ```
-Obviously You should define the pin You connect Your receiver to.
-You also
+Obviously You have to define the pin You want to connect the receiver to.
-have to set correctly the compatibility string (The implest way to do this is
+You also have to set correctly the compatibility string (The simplest way
-to take the one from Your other overlays).
+to do this is to take the one from Your other overlays).

 To build and install Your new overlay run:
 ```shell
 % make
 % sudo make install
 ```
-All You have to do now is add a name of new fdt-blob to `/boot/loader.conf` to
+All You have to do now is to add the name of the new fdt-blob to
-have it automatically loaded on system reboot (An extension can be omitted):
+`/boot/loader.conf` so that it is automatically loaded on system reboot
+(It's extension can be omitted):
 ```ini
 fdt_overlays="your,other,overlays,sun8i-h3-rcrecv-gpio"
 ```